By By: Justin Delicato, PTA

 - Joint Locking- caused from a loose fragment or segment of the bone and cartilage catching between the joint

-It is recommended to rest and avoid high impact activities for a while.
+It is recommended to rest and avoid high-impact activities for a while.
 A doctor might also recommend bracing to reduce stress within the joint.
-Your MD may prescribe Physical therapy to address any flexibility, range of motion or strength impairments.
+Your MD may prescribe Physical therapy to address any flexibility, range of motion, or strength impairments.
 Surgery is a possibility if conservative measures fail.
-Surgery can consist of either a micro fracture surgery which is drilling into the dead bone to create pathways for new blood vessels to form in.
+Surgery can consist of either a microfracture surgery drilling into the dead bone to create pathways for new blood vessels to form in.
 This helps to encourage the bone to heal.
-Another form of surgery is osteochondral autograft transfer (OATS) which is using healthy cartilage to replace damaged cartilage
+Another form of surgery is osteochondral autograft transfer (OATS), using healthy cartilage to replace damaged cartilage.

 What JOI has to offer?

 JOI team of physicians that focus on your orthopedic treatment.
-If you are experiencing any of the symptoms above and would like to see a physician regarding this, JOI offers five different MD locations and they are located throughout the northeast Florida including:
+If you are experiencing any of the symptoms above and would like to see a physician regarding this, JOI offers five different MD locations, and they are located throughout northeast Florida, including: